 The cultivar, ‘New Look is a bright, tropical annual with plumy flower clusters.
-Great as low border or accent plant.
+Great as a low border or accent plant.
 C. plumosa can be used as showy background plant or dried for winter bouquets.
-Partial shade to full sun produces best growth and flowering results.
+Partial shade to full sun produces the best growth and flowering results.

 Google Plant Images: click here!

 Size: Height: 0 ft. to 0 ft.

 Plant Category: annuals and biennials, landscape, perennials, trees,

 Flower Characteristics: long lasting, old fashioned/heritage, pendent, showy, unusual,